KiFilterFiberContext/warbird-obfuscator/README.md

 # WarBird Obfuscate
-> An analysis of WarBird obfuscation in the MSVC compiler
+An analysis of WarBird obfuscation in the MSVC compiler

-*Disclaimer*: This repository is not complete and will be continuously updated.

 ## Background
 WarBird is an obfuscation framework used by Microsoft in their DRM technology.
 It supports multiple forms of obfuscation including code packing and virtual-machine obfuscation.